mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-however, take this a bit further and maintain a large security arm that is almost a private army and even have a number of small warships which are used to patrol dangerous systems or escort the line’s commercial vessels.
+however, take this a bit further and maintain a large security arm that is almost a private army and even have a number of small warships which are used to patrol dangerous systems or escort the line's commercial vessels.
 Warships do not make a profit, so this practice is only followed where the need is greatest.

 Insurgents and Terrorists
-While it is convenient to slap the label ‘terrorist’ on anyone whose actions are disapproved of, the Imperium recognizes that there is a difference between insurgents and terrorists.
+While it is convenient to slap the label 'terrorist' on anyone whose actions are disapproved of, the Imperium recognizes that there is a difference between insurgents and terrorists.
 By definition, a terrorist is someone who uses terror for political ends.
 The Imperium takes